 At the Academy of Culinary Arts, you can work toward a degree, take specialized courses, or just develop basic job skills.
 We offer accredited degree programs and certificate programs, that you can take on a full- or part-time basis.
 Full-time classes meet 7 a.m.-noon, 12:30-5:30 p.m., or 5-10 p.m.
-In addition, the college's continuing education division offers a five-month non-credit culinary arts program.
+In addition, the college's continuing education division offers a four-month non-credit culinary training program.
 All programs are designed to prepare you for the real-world challenges of the food and beverage industry.
 We can help you construct a program that’s right for your goal.

 Degree programs feature hands-on and academic training, plus an externship for real work experience in the U.S. or in Europe.
 After graduation, you can seek a job or transfer to a four-year college.
 You choose from three tracks:

 Option: Some students who have degrees or don’t need a college degree take only the culinary courses and graduate with a certificate in approximately three semesters.

 These one-year certificate programs offer the basics for entry-level positions so you can quickly get into the workplace.

 Specialization programs allow you to concentrate on a specific area or delve more deeply into a topic.
 You can complete certificate requirements in just two semesters.
 Many people who take these courses are already in the foodservice industry, or changing careers.
 Choose among four tracks:

 If you’re eager to get started right away in an entry-level job cooking or baking, the non-credit five month culinary training program can position you to succeed.
 While you learn the foodservice basics, you’ll earn a nationally recognized certificate in sanitation, as well as a certificate that testifies to your culinary skills.